Skip to main content

 info

-As of v2025-1.0.0, QuestNav uses dead reckoning to estimate the headset's position, so it's important to reset it at an accurate, known location on the field.
+QuestNav uses Visual Inertial Odometry (VIO) to estimate the headset's position.
+While VIO is highly accurate, it can drift over time, so it's important to reset the pose at an accurate, known location on the field (e.g. at the start of autonomous).

 Likewise, in order to set the pose of QuestNav, we need to transform that pose back from the robot centric pose to the frame of the Quest.